Daqri: 2015

 In February 2015, Daqri acquired Melon, an EEG-tracking headband company headquartered in Venice, Los Angeles, for an undisclosed sum.
 In May 2015, Daqri acquired ARToolworks, one of the earliest augmented reality companies on the market, notable for the open-source ARToolKit libraries.

 In June that year, Daqri opened a European headquarters and development center in Dublin, Ireland.

 2016

 The Smart Helmet was eventually unveiled at CES 2016 as part of Intel's keynote.

-In March of 2016, Daqri acquired 1066 Labs, a leading head-mounted display manufacturer focused on serving enterprise clients with augmented reality solutions, as well as U.K.-based Two Trees Photonics, a holographic technology company.
+In March 2016, Daqri acquired 1066 Labs, a leading head-mounted display manufacturer focused on serving enterprise clients with augmented reality solutions, as well as U.K.-based Two Trees Photonics, a holographic technology company.
 In June, Daqri was listed on CNBC's Disruptor 50 companies for 2016.

 Later that year, another European office was established in Vienna, Austria.

 2017

 In January 2017, Daqri released a new form factor of augmented reality Smart Glasses.

 As of July 2017, total Daqri financing was reported at $275 million, led by Tarsadia Investments.

 After reported layoffs of nearly a quarter of the staff, on October 10, 2017, DAQRI co-founder and chief executive officer Brian Mullins stepped down and was replaced with chief product officer Roy Ashok.
 Two months later, co-founder Gaia Dempsey publicly announced she was leaving the company as well.

 As 2017 came to a close, Roy Ashok was quoted that Daqri Smart Helmet would no longer be a focus for Daqri and that the newly launched glasses would be the company's hardware offering moving forward: "The Glasses are much more appealing — in form factor and price point —but definitely for use in a more horizontal fashion, the glasses are a good fit.
 Nothing has surprised thus far.
 Everything has been consistent with our understanding of the space.
 Bear in mind, we’ve been working with many customers through the helmet programs, so they’ve already finished their innovation projects and now they’re looking at how to roll this out within their organization.
 You have to be careful about how you roll these out.
 The last thing you want is some bad experience for a customer, especially at this point."